Model-theoretic properties of nilpotent groups and Lie algebras: Free amalgamation of Lie algebras

 When $p > c$, the classes $\Lbb_{c,p}$ and $\G_{c,p}$ are uniformly bi-definable via the Lazard correspondence, see Subsection \ref{subsec:lazardcorrespondence}.
 Further, $\Lbb_{c,p}$ is a particular case of $\Lbb_{c,\F}$.
 The goal of this section is to prove that $\Lbb_{c,\F}$ is a Fraïssé class (see Definition \ref{fraisseclass}), by proving an amalgamation result.
 We actually prove a stronger result: $\Lbb_{c,\F}$ is a \textit{free amalgamation class} in the sense of Baudisch (Definition \ref{def:freeamalgambaudisch} below).

-This free amalgam can be compared to an \textit{amalgamated free product} of structure.
-Although the existence of the free amalgam of graded Lie algebras (a notion equivalent to that of an LLA) was claimed by Baudisch in \cite{Baudisch4}, significant gaps in the proof were found and are filled in this section.
-More precisely, Subsubsection \ref{subsub:case1baudisch} is new and was not considered by Baudisch, and Section \ref{subsection:stageII} gives explicitly the induction mentioned (but not proved) by Baudisch in \cite{Baudisch4}, which turns out to be highly non-trivial.
+This free amalgam can be compared to an \textit{amalgamated free product} of structures.
+Although the existence of the free amalgam of graded Lie algebras (a notion equivalent to that of an LLA) was claimed by Baudisch in \cite{Baudisch4}, we found it worthwhile to give our own account, which differs substantially from the argument of \cite{Baudisch4}.
+Section \ref{subsection:stageII} gives explicitly the induction mentioned (but not proved) by Baudisch in \cite{Baudisch4}, which turns out to be highly non-trivial.

 \begin{definition} A \textit{basic} extension of an LLA $A$ is an extension $B\supseteq A$ such that $A$ is an ideal of $B$ and $B = \vect{Ab}$ for some singleton $b$.
 Note, we do not require $B$ to be a \emph{proper} extension of $A$. \end{definition}